michaelenger/Brage/README.md

 _Brage er i den norrøne mytologien guden for diktning og skaldekunst._ [WikiPedia](https://no.wikipedia.org/wiki/Brage)

-Site builder for generating sites based on YAML, Markdown, and [Mustache](https://mustache.github.io/) templates.
+Site builder for generating sites based on [Stencil](https://github.com/stencilproject/Stencil) and [Markdown](https://www.markdownguide.org/) templates.

 **NOTE** This application is currently under development and a lot of this readme is reflecting ambitious plans rather than reality.